sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 Practical information
 =====================

-The lodging for most participants will be covered by the ``Laboratoire de Recherche en Informatique`` d'Orsay and the research network ``Digiteo``.
-Funding and travel for PHD student and PostDoc is also covered.
-Food and travel is at the charge of the other participants.
+The lodging for most participants has been covered by the ``Laboratoire de Recherche en Informatique`` d'Orsay and the research network ``Digiteo``.
+Funding and travel for PHD student and PostDoc was also covered (in conjonction with the Laboratoire de Mathématiques d'Orsay).
+Food and travel was at the charge of the other participants.

 The Tower can accommodate 8-10 people, and if needed there is another